Adjunct Professor of Music

 During his tenure at University of North Carolina School of the Arts (UNCSA), Kyle was a member of the uncsaX Saxophone Ensemble.
 As well as premiering a number of new works, the group performed with U.S. Ice Skating Champion, Jeremy Abbott, live on NBC in the 2015 U.S. Figure Skating Championship in Greensboro, North Carolina.
 Also while at UNCSA, Kyle was apart of the award winning Atchara Saxophone Quartet: Winning 1st Place in the North Carolina MTNA Chamber Music Competition, and 2nd Place in the Region 6 MTNA Chamber Music Competition.
 Kyle was also a member of the Tzyra Saxophone Quartet, which premiered many new works and performed throughout the East Coast.
 Kyle has performed in masterclasses for Susan Fancher, Adam McCord, violist Lila Brown, Army Field Band Saxophone Quartet, and Matt Albert of Eighth Blackbird.

 In the Jazz world, Kyle has played with groups such as The Perry Conticcho Quartet, The Vosbein Magee Big Band, and Herbie D and the Dangermen.
 His primary jazz teacher is Perry Conticchio.

-Currently, Kyle is the adjunct Instructor of Saxophone at Lynchburg College.
-He holds degrees from Lynchburg College and UNCSA.
+Currently, Kyle is the adjunct Instructor of Saxophone at University of Lynchburg.
+He holds degrees from University of Lynchburg and UNCSA.
 Kyle’s primary teachers are Taimur Sullivan and Robert Young.

 - MM – University of North Carolina School of the Arts